-“As Mr Bennet’s soon to be son, I will insist on the physician seeing to the gentleman.
-And there is no concern on the cost, as I see the man paid.
+“As Mr Bennet’s soon to be son, I must insist on the physician seeing to the gentleman.
+And there is no concern on the cost, as I will see the man paid.
 If Darcy were here, he would say the same.”

 Mrs Bennet became hysterical, flitting her fan about her as she dramatically sobbed.
 “But Jane must be married, in case Mr Bennet dies.
 What will become of us otherwise?”

-“Dear cousin, I have already explained to you.
-Once your daughter, Elizabeth, and I are wed, you will not need to fret.
+“Dear Mrs Bennet, I have already explained to you.
+Once your daughter, Elizabeth, and I are wed, you will not need to fear.
 When your husband is called home to our Lord, you will remain at Longbourn.
 I will see that you are cared for.”